jjsvenson/jj-svenson-baseball-analytics/index.md

 ## My Projects

 ### [Pitch Sequencing Analysis](sequencing.md)
-In this project, I created code in R to create a report analyzing pitch sequencing when given a Trackman csv.
+In this project, I created code in R to create a report analyzing pitch sequencing when given a Trackman CSV.

 - [Learn More About the Pitch Sequencing Analysis Project](sequencing.md)
 - Technologies used: R and Trackman

 ### [Catcher Evaluation](catching.md)
-This project uses R to evaluate a catcher's performance when given a Trackman csv.
+This project uses R to evaluate a catcher's performance when given a Trackman CSV.

 - [Learn More About the Catcher Evaluation Project](catching.md)
 - Technologies used: R and Trackman